Signature Programs

 All students have the opportunity to serve both the School and wider community though formal and informal participation in a range of committees.

-Students have the opportunity to pursue a role as a Cripps leader.
+Students have the opportunity to pursue a role as a Year Level leader.
 Elected by her peers to represent the class, she will learn to support and mentor others, engage in conversations with Heads of Years as well as foster student agency and enact positive change.

 Year 9